Europe Travel Guide: Top Cities, Routes, and Tips

 Arc de Triomphe

 The Arc de Triomphe on the Place Charles-de-Gaulle belongs to Paris, like the Eiffel Tower.
 It was built between 1806 and 1836 as a monument to the glory of the imperial armies.
-It was commissioned by Emperor Napoleon I. The Arc de Triomphe is part of the historical axis, and twelve avenues star from this square.
+Emperor Napoleon I commissioned it.
+The Arc de Triomphe is part of the historical axis, and twelve avenues start from this square.

-The building is also particularly worth seeing because of its many sculptures, which were commissioned in 1833.
-The east facade is decorated with the “Exodus of the Volunteers,” and you will also find impressive sculptures on the west facade, such as “Peace” by Antoine Etex.
+The building is also particularly worth seeing for its many sculptures, commissioned in 1833.
+The east facade is decorated with the “Exodus of the Volunteers,” and the west facade features impressive sculptures, including “Peace” by Antoine Etex.

 From the terrace on the Arc de Triomphe, you have a magnificent view of the Champs-Elysées.
 Under the floor of the Arc de Triomphe is the Tomb of the Unknown Soldier from the First World War.
-With its eternal flame, it commemorates the many dead who were never identified.
+With its eternal flame, it commemorates the many unidentified dead.

 On New Year’s Eve, the Arc de Triomphe is also one of the most popular places to toast the new year.
 Here, locals and tourists alike gather to marvel at the spectacular light show on the facade every year.